metta-systems/metta.systems/content/misc/about.md

 Final target is to have a bunch of clients for desktop and mobile platforms (Win, Mac, Linux, Android, iOS) as well as own operating system implementation (Metta) running together.

-### Components

-There are building blocks in form of underlying substrate libraries ([libsupport](https://github.com/berkus/libsupport) for miscellaneous utilities, [libkrypto](https://github.com/berkus/libkrypto) for cryptographics primitives, [libssu](https://github.com/berkus/libssu) for encrypted multiplexed re-routable streams, [librouting](https://github.com/berkus/librouting) for routing those streams regardless of peers locations and availability).
-They could also be used separately to support _your_ applications.

 ### Support or contact

 Ping [@berkus](https://github.com/berkus) if you have any questions or ideas.